bakame-php/http-structured-fields/docs/2.0/field-values.md

 Item::false(): self;
 ```

-On error, those named constructor will throw an exception, if you do not want an exception
+On error, the listed named constructors will throw an exception, if you do not want an exception
-and prefer a softer approache where the named constructor would instead return `null`, you
+and prefer a softer approach where the named constructor would instead return `null`, you
-can prepend the named constructor with the `try` prefix.
+can prepend the listed named constructor with the `try` prefix.

 ```php
 Item::fromDecimal('42'); // will throw because the value is a string;